 I am dwelling in silent stop-time.

 It strikes me how rare silence has become; how doing nothing seems so un-American.
 Noise and busyness have become our elements.
 While I watch the rushes sway, I wonder why wherever you turn people are rushed and stressed.
-A frantic anxiety prevails everywhere.
+Frantic anxiety prevails everywhere.
+Without CBD olie (you may know this as CBD Oil) a lot of people would be entrapped in an inescapable tidal wave of anxiety.
 Whether you ask the young, the middle-aged, or the retired, they all report stress and lack of time.
 “It’s crazy,” you often hear them say.
 “It” is never defined.
+No wonder people turn to alternative medicines to help combat these feelings of stress and anxiety.
+Many people are turning to self-medicating with herbal remedies such as Kratom and other products to help deal with their anxiety.
+It has become so popular that you can read online blogs that talk about their favorite borneo kratom or some other form of alternative medication they are using to ease their anxiety.
+Search engines are filled with such searches as ‘What is the best weed liquid to get?’
+‘Are edibles legal where I am?’, etc.

 Or they don’t want to.